projectcalico/calico/CONTRIBUTING.md

-   diagnostics using `calicoctl diags` - this provides instructions for uploading the diags bundle to transfer.sh - or alternatively if the diagnostics contains sensitive information we can set up an alternative method for transfer
+   diagnostics using `calicoctl diags` - this provides instructions for uploading the diags bundle to transfer.sh - or alternatively if the diagnostics contains sensitive information we can set up an alternative method for transfer).
 -  If using `calicoctl` the output from `calicoctl status` run on each node might also be useful.
--  Details of your OS
+-  Details of your OS.
 -  Environment details such as GCE, bare metal, VirtualBox.